Connect with others who understand.

 What Is Ankylosing Spondylitis?

 AS, also known as axial spondyloarthritis, is a type of spondylitis that causes inflammation in the spine and leads to back pain and stiffness.
-Spondylitis is an umbrella term for several types of arthritis that usually affect the spine.
-Other types of spondylitis include enteropathic arthritis, psoriatic arthritis, reactive arthritis, undifferentiated spondyloarthritis, peripheral spondyloarthritis, and juvenile spondyloarthritis.
+Spondylitis (or spondyloarthritis) is an umbrella term for several types of arthritis that usually affect the spine.
+Other types of spondylitis include enteropathic arthritis, PsA, reactive arthritis, undifferentiated spondyloarthritis, and juvenile spondyloarthritis.

 Severe AS can lead to spinal bones fusing together, causing the spine to be rigid and difficult to bend.
-Bones in the chest may also fuse together.
+Bones in the chest may also fuse.

 Common Ankylosing Spondylitis Symptoms